 - High-impedance mics: >10,000 Ω

-The Shure SM57 (link to check the compare prices on Amazon and select online retailers) is an example of a professional microphone with a low output impedance of 150 Ω
+The Shure SM57 (link to check price on Amazon) is an example of a professional microphone with a low output impedance of 150 Ω

 Note that microphones don’t have “input impedances” because they do not receive AC.
 They have output impedances because they output AC voltages (analog mic signals).